dijasila/GPAW/doc/documentation/sjm/sjm.rst

 A schematic is shown below:

 .. image:: overview.png
-           :height: 250 px
+           :width: 600 px
            :align: center

-FIXME/ap: Add a big JELLIUM label in the hashed area and a big SOLVATION label in the blue part.
-FIXME/ap: Make own figure?
-Above is from Per and will presumably be copyrighted.  alternatively we give the copyright to GPAW and cite it in that work.

 In this figure, the jellium is shown by the hashed marks, while the implicit solvent is shown in the blue shaded region.
 Note that an explicit solvent (the water molecules) is also conventionally used in this approach, as the major purpose of the implicit solvent is not to simulate the solvation of individual species but rather to screen the net field.
 A more detailed discussion of both of these components follows.

+FIXME/ap: The above image could show all data on the same xz or yz projection.
+That is, in each point in xz space it could show the y-average value of the dielectric constant and the presence or absence of jellium.
+The intensity of blue would show the value of the dielectric constant.

 The jellium slab: charging